wizardgsz/kobackupdec.NET/README.md

 As the [original script](https://github.com/RealityNet/kobackupdec), the **output** folder structure will be similar to the following one: *data/data* applications will be exploded in their proper paths, and the APKs will be *restored* too (not icons, actually).
 Note that the **db** folder will contain the *special* databases as created by your backup.

-Databases use [SQLite format 3](https://www.sqlite.org/version3.html), see also https://sqliteonline.com/ for an online browser.
+Database uses [SQLite format 3](https://www.sqlite.org/version3.html), see also https://sqliteonline.com/ for an online browser but remember **it contains your sensible and personal data**.

 ```
 HiSuiteBackup